MahmuedAlardawi/Broker-Collection-Scraper/README.md

    node scraper.js

 ## Parametrs
-In the scraper.js file you can modify the parameters:
+In the end of scraper.js file you can modify the parameters:
   ```javascript
   const license = 0
   const mediator = 0